stashed/docs/docs/concepts/crds/restoresession.md

 - Stash restore only one file path in a single snapshot.
 So, if you specify `snapshots` field in a rule, you can't specify `paths` field as it may cause restore failure if a file path wasn't backed up in the snapshot specified in the `snapshots` field.
 - If no rule matches for a host, no data will be restored on that host.
 - The order of the rules does not have any effect on the restore process.

+#### spec.hooks

+`spec.hooks` allows performing some actions before and after the restore process.
+You can send HTTP requests to a remote server via `httpGet` or `httpPost` hooks.
+You can check whether a TCP socket is open using `tcpSocket` hook.
+You can also execute some commands into your application pod using `exec` hook.

+- **spec.hooks.preRestore:** `spec.hooks.preRestore` hooks are executed before the restore process.
+- **spec.hooks.postRestore:** `spec.hooks.postRestore` hooks are executed after the restore process.

+For more details on how hooks work in Stash and how to configure different types of hook, please visit [here](/docs/guides/latest/hooks/overview.md).

 #### spec.runtimeSettings